U.S. Department of Education

 ED.gov Redesign Proposal

-In early 2020, the U.S. Department of Education posted a challenge seeking creative redesigns for their public facing website.
+In early 2020, the U.S. Department of Education launched a design challenge seeking creative redesigns for ED.gov, their primary public-facing website serving 15 million annual users including students, parents, educators, and policy officials.

 PROBLEM